roofrack/tmux-session-maker/README.md

 - tmux

-- nvim
+- nvim (maybe?)

-- VTR vim-tmux-runner plugin for nvim
+- VTR vim-tmux-runner plugin for nvim (maybe?)

 ### :bulb: Directories & scripts

 1. #### session_names directory
--    The directory where all the setup-session files get saved to which are created when running `tmsetUpNewSession.sh`
+-    The directory where all the setup-session files get saved (which were created when running `tmsetUpNewSession.sh`)

 2. #### session_setup_scripts directory